 Monday, November 5, 2018

-Biscuit Tukdi / Crisp~Flaky Diamond Cuts.
+Biscuit Tukdi/ Crisp~Flaky Diamond Cuts.

-** These tukdies / diamond cuts are similar to the to the ones I posted earlier.
-However these are slightly different in texture and taste.
-These are thicker and flakier in texture and softer in texture compared to the crisp tukdi posted before.
-These are somewhat melt in the mouth type of tukdi that are relished with glee by children.
+** These tukdies/ diamond cuts are similar the ones shared earlier.
+However these are slightly different in texture and taste, being thicker- flakier- softer in texture compared to the crisp tukdi posted before.
+These are melt in mouth type of tukdi that are relished with glee by children.
 They simply love it as it has a slight sweeter tinge of taste to it.
-Tukdi or Diamond cuts as you all know are a snack very common in every Indian home.
-We Konkani Saraswat’s prepare these in many combinations.
-These are deep fried snacks that can be prepared ahead and stored for festive seasons.
-They remain good for at least 3 weeks when stored in airtight containers.
-This is a yummy snack that has the young and the old loving them very much.
-A time pass too when you feel bored or a handy snack when you have a good book to read on.
-Again, without running into much details let me add on the recipe as it is Diwali festive season time,and I somehow am pressed for time so plz. do bear with the blogging delays and enjoy these new dishes with your family and friends.
+Tukdi/ Diamond cuts as you all know are a snack common in every Indian home.
+We GSB Konkani Saraswat’s prepare these in many combinations and each one is a delight to munch on be it during festive season (Diwali) or on any other given occasion.

 ** Ingredients :

-Maida / All Purpose Flour: 4-5 Cups
+Maida/ All Purpose Flour: 4-5 Cups

-Fine Rava / Chiroti Rava : ¼ Cup
+Fine Rava/ Chiroti Rava : ¼ Cup

-Sugar Powder : 4-5 tblsp.
+Sugar Powder/ Sakkare Pitti/ Pitti Shakkar : 4-5 tblsp.

 Cooking Soda : 1 pinch

-Melted hot Ghee : 4 tblsp
+Melted hot Ghee/ Toop : 4 tblsp

 Water as needed for binding.